"Dear Rebecca,

 Thank you again for being here not only to honor us with your music, but to also grace us with your presence.
 It was a pleasure to work with you."

-Cantor Charles Romalis, Temple Beth Tikvah, from a letter (Feb 2, 2009)
+Cantor Charles Romalis, Temple Beth Tikvah, Wayne, NJ - Personal Note (Feb 2, 2009)

 This is a broadcast from a Spanish internet radio show that featured Rebecca's "P'tach Libi ~ Open My Heart".
 For those who don't speak Spanish, much of what's said comes from Rebecca's bio, and talks about the musicians who played on the album, along with the individual names of the featured songs.